October 10, 2017

-Our Kinetic Communications Platform provides a simple, easily deployed way to adopt the four best practices in going mobile first:
+Our Mobile-X provides a simple, easily deployed way to adopt the four best practices in going mobile first:

 - Mobilized communications: Turn any mobile phone into an extension of your communications systems, like putting a desk phone that you control into your employees’ mobile phones.

 - Compliant mobile communications: Use your existing compliance systems and processes to enforce policies on your employees’ mobile communications, including call recording and privacy.